 Lake Charles understands the importance of partnering with local and tribal governments, long-term recovery groups, culturally specific and community-based organizations, community action agencies, disaster case management, and other organizations.
-For this affordable housing project, the City will carry out targeted outreach and engagement to individuals and communities with LEP, members of protected classes such as African Americans, vulnerable populations, and individuals from underserved communities.
-The City will work with these populations to ensure that program materials are accessible and understandable to all applicants and that program intake and application processes are accommodating and provided in a manner that accounts for culturally specific needs.
+For this affordable housing project, the City will carry out outreach and engagement.
+The City will work with these populations to ensure that program materials are accessible and understandable to all applicants and that program intake and application processes are accommodating.
 The City may engage organizations to help with applicant intake and provide support through the application process.
-This will provide applicants with options for obtaining support from a trusted support network, which is intended to address potential accessibility challenges for impacted residents who have not yet participated in grantfunded recovery programs.
+This will provide applicants with options for obtaining support from a trusted support network, which is intended to address potential accessibility challenges for impacted residents who have not yet participated in grant-funded recovery programs.